With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends

 The Origins of the Catalan Flag

 The Catalan flag is called La Senyera and consists of four red stripes on a yellow background.
 The flag’s design is attributed to Wilfred the Hairy who was the Count of Barcelona from 878 until he died in 897.

-According to the legend, the Count was badly injured in battle when Charles the Bald visited him in his tent and asked how he could reward him for his heroic deeds.
+According to the legend, the Count was severely injured in battle when Charles the Bald visited him in his tent and asked how he could reward him for his heroic deeds.

-Wilfred asked for an insignia to decorate his shield which stood at the end of his bed.
+Wilfred asked for a symbol to decorate his shield, which stood at the end of his bed.
 The King wet his fingers with the Count’s blood and traced four vertical lines on the golden shield.

 The design was incorporated into the coat of arms of Barcelona and became the Catalan flag.

 The Origins of Barcelona

-The area surrounding Barcelona has been inhabited since the Neolithic period and archaeological evidence suggests that there may have been a settlement near to what is now the city centre as early as 4,000 BC.
+The area surrounding Barcelona has been inhabited since the Neolithic period, and archaeological evidence suggests that there may have been a settlement near what is now the city centre as early as 4,000 BC.

 The city as we know it was founded by the Romans, who established Barcino towards the end of the first century BC.
 During the first and second century AD, a wall was built around the Roman city, which remained largely unchanged until the Middle Ages.